How UV-C irradiation works

 This depends on the product.
 The current version of the UV-Cero 300 is operated by means of its on/off switch.

-Who should I ask to install an air disinfection system?
+Where exactly should I put an UV-C air disinfection system?

-Installing our system is a job for a professional.
-Installation instructions are included in the package.
+No. Installing our system is a job for a professional.
+Installation instructions are included with each unit.

 Do you offer personal advice on these devices?